VuNguyen1994/Django-React-Website/README.md

 # My_Website by Vu Nguyen

 ### A simple React Frontend and Python Django Backend Project communicating via Django Rest Framework API and React Hooks.
-The project is deployed using Apache2 and WSGI on Ubuntu EC2 AWS service.
+The project is deployed using Apache2 and WSGI on Ubuntu EC2 AWS service and register domain name on Route 53 AWS.
 ### The website fetched data from Django backend and list out a summary details of my projects

 #### Step 1: On Ubuntu, setup Django settings.py to allow AWS host and React client.